Class of scalable parallel and vectorizable pseudorandom number generators based on non-cryptographic RSA exponentiation ciphers: RSA public key encryption

 Alice and Bob assume that an eavesdropper Eve will be able to intercept the ciphertext $c$.
-The security of RSA is based on both modular exponentiation mod $n$, and multiplying $p_1$ and $p_2$ to determine $n$ are both good one-way functions, i.e. multiplying and exponentiating are easy, while factoring and solving the discrete logarithm problem are hard.\cite{FergusonSchneierKohno2010,Schneier1994,Koshy2002,Silverman2006} \textit{Easy} and \textit{hard} are distinguished by whether or not a function can be calculated in a time proportional to a power of $\log_2 n$ (\textit{polynomial time}).
+The security of RSA is based on both multiplication and modular exponentiation being good one-way functions, i.e. multiplying and modular exponentiation are \textit{easy}, while factoring and solving the discrete logarithm problem are \textit{hard}.\cite{FergusonSchneierKohno2010,Schneier1994,Koshy2002,Silverman2006} Easy and hard are distinguished by whether or not a function can be calculated in \textit{polynomial time}, i.e. in a time proportional to some power of $\log n$.
 Cryptographic security currently requires that $n$ should be thousands of bits long.
-No known classical algorithm can factor a large composite or calculate a discrete logarithm in a polynomial time.
-It is these problems that a successful quantum computer with thousands of qubits could potentially crack.\cite{Shor}
+No known classical algorithm can factor large composites or calculate discrete logarithms in a polynomial time.
+It is these problems that a multi-thousand qubit quantum computer could potentially crack.\cite{Shor}